manojbhosale/ngsUtils/README.md

 * Deletion variants only in VCF 2: <VCF 2>_delNew.vcf
 * SNP variants only in VCF 1: <VCF 1>_snpOld.vcf
 * SNP variants only in VCF 2: <VCF 2>_snpNew.vcf

+7. If you want ot compare another pair then just select those files and hit "Compare".
+The results will get appended in the table and the VCFs will get generated at the designated location.

+8. If you have miltiple files to compare then use "Multiple files" option. the input is the tab separated mapping file of VCFs to caompare like below. create comparison.txt with below content.
+File paths need to be **_absolute paths_** of the VCFs. c:\one.vcf c:\two.vcf c:\a.vcf c:\b.vcf c:\x.vcf c:\y.vcf